I’m a firm believer that every business needs a website.

 I believe that as non-designers (and perhaps as humans) we have a natural inclination to fill the whitespace (I know I’m guilty of this, too).

-But please don’t because it creates balance, harmony and readability for your visitors.
-You can also use it to highlight important elements (like a call to action or important text) and guide your readers from one point to another on a page.
+But you’ll want to refrain from doing that because it creates balance, harmony and readability for your visitors.
+You can also use it to highlight important elements (like call to actions or important text) and guide your readers from one point to another on a page.

 Another bonus of using whitespace is that it makes your website & brand look refined and polished without having to do any work.

-Here’s a look at how I’ve used the concept of whitespace in an ebook to make it easier for my readers to digest the introduction.
+Here’s a look at how I’ve used the concept of whitespace for a client’s opt-in design to make it easier for her readers to digest her content and create a sense of calm and balance to support the content, too.

-See?
-In my intro, I could’ve filled the text across the entire page starting at the top, but instead, I used whitespace to create visual interest and make it much easier to read.
+I could’ve filled the text across the entire page starting at the top, but instead, I used whitespace to create visual interest and make it easier for her audience to read.

 However, having a beautiful design isn’t the most important aspect of your website.